 - Take recommendations - Take the system's recommendation on denying or approving the user's continued access

 Use the Action to apply on denied guest users list to specify what happens for guest users that are denied.
 This setting is not editable for Microsoft Entra ID and Azure resource role reviews at this time; guest users, like all users, will always lose access to the resource if denied.

 You can send notifications to additional users or groups to receive review completion updates.
 This feature allows for stakeholders other than the review creator to be updated on the progress of the review.
 To use this feature, select Select User(s) or Group(s) and add an additional user or group upon you want to receive the status of completion.

 To specify additional settings, expand the Advanced settings section.

 Set Show recommendations to Enable to show the reviewers the system recommendations based the user's access information.
-Recommendations are based on a 30-day interval period where users who have logged in the past 30 days are recommended access, while users who have not are recommended denial of access.
+Recommendations are based on a 30-day interval period.
+Users who have logged in the past 30 days are shown with recommended approval of access, while users who have not logged in are shown with recommended denial of access.
 These sign-ins are irrespective of whether they were interactive.
 The last sign-in of the user is also displayed along with the recommendation.

 Set Require reason on approval to Enable to require the reviewer to supply a reason for approval.